Detection and Analysis of Offensive Online Content in Hausa Language: Experiment

 \subsection{Detection System}

-The problem is modelled as a classification task consisting of two classes for both the detection tasks - offensive/non-offensive involving the HOC data and threat/non-threat for the HTC dataset.
+The problem is modelled as a classification task consisting of two classes for both the detection tasks - offensive/non-offensive involving the HOC data.
 This section describes the development and evaluation of applicable models.